sanjay920/UFO_OCR_image-captioning/TikaVision/README.md

 5) Once this is done, we will have the classes for all the urls passed

-Step 2: Secondly we need to extract captions for each url and write it into a new csv.
+<b>Step 2:</b> Secondly we need to extract captions for each url and write it into a new csv.

 Columns - URL, Caption